- Jill Sims

 3. Reflecting on intercultural experiences and taking responsibility

-In the next blog entry, we will use these elements to think about how intercultural understanding involves a journey into developing knowledge, acquiring capabilities to act, and nurturing dispositions that appreciate and respect others.
+In our next blog entry, Nurturing Intercultural Understanding we explore each of these elements further and discuss how intercultural understanding involves a journey into developing knowledge, acquiring capabilities to act, and nurturing dispositions that appreciate and respect others.
+Follow along with the rest of our blog series for more helpful tools and educational resources.